Submissions

 Essays

 The Essays section publishes academic reflective texts addressing theological, philosophical, cultural, or pastoral issues from an informed and well-argued perspective.
 Unlike research articles, essays allow greater freedom in structure and style, favoring the articulation of ideas and the exploration of original perspectives over the application of a strict method.
-Nonetheless, intellectual rigor, bibliographic support (minimum 8 academic sources), and a sustained academic register are required.
+Nonetheless, intellectual rigor, bibliographic support, and a sustained academic register are required.
 Essays undergo double-blind peer review.
 Length: 3,000–6,000 words.
 Citation style: APA (7th edition).

 Book Reviews